Comporta Portugal in the Alentejo: Beach, nature & insider tips

 On the Sado River

 Comporta is Portugal's hidden paradise!
 This place is located on the Alentejo Coast, south of Lisbon.
-Comporta is an insider tip that has not yet been overrun by mass tourism.
-Here you will find pristine beaches, lush green rice fields and a relaxed atmosphere.
-This capitivated us immediately on our trip along the Rota do Peixe.
+Comporta in Portugal is an insider tip that hasn't yet been overrun by mass tourism.
+Here you'll find pristine beaches, lush green rice fields, and a relaxed atmosphere.
+This is what impressed us on our Journey along the Rota do Peixe immediately captivated.

 Comporta is a place that invites you to slow down and enjoy the simple life.
 Here you can spend the day at the beach, stroll through the picturesque villages or taste the local cuisine in cozy restaurants.
 The natural beauty and tranquility of the region make it a true paradise.